rv2442/-IntroductionToTensorflow2_FreeCodeCamp/README.md

-# Model for GTSRB & MNist
+# Model for GTSRB & MNIST

 __This is used for creating a model and predicting traffic signs, based on the GTSRB (German Traffic Sign Recognition Benchmark) Dataset.__